The Fascinating Microbiome

 What Bacteria Do For Us

-These organisms do some pretty important things for us.
-One of the key jobs is to help with our immune system.
+This abundance of microorganisms does some pretty important things for us.
+One of their key jobs is to help with our immune system.
 The bacteria interact with our immune system to defend our bodies against harmful pathogens.
-They also teach our immune system how to do a better job of fighting infections.
+They also teach our immune system how to do a better job of fighting viruses and infections.

 The Impact On Metabolism

-Another vital role of these microbes is to influence how we digest the food we eat and also how many calories we can derive from food.
-Personally, I think this is an amazing area of research, and we continue to learn more each day about the connection between the gut microbiota and metabolism.
+Another vital role of these microbes is to influence how we digest the food we eat, and also how many calories we can derive from food.
+Personally, I think this is an amazing area of research, and we continue to learn more each day about the connection between the gut microbiota, digestion and metabolism.

 What Can Change the Microbiome?